 AAA-AA-A corporate bond all-stocks index fund This fund aims to capture the returns of the iBoxx £ Non-Gilt (ex-BBB) index and invests primarily in sterling-denominated AAA, AA and A-rated corporate bonds paying a fixed rate of interest.
-Accelerated growth fund This fund aims to capture the returns of equity markets through exposure to global equity markets.
-The allocation to the underlying stocks is weighted based on different risk factors to reduce concentration to any particular company or industry.
-The fund also has a higher allocation to companies with positive sustainability scores than the traditional index strategies.
-It offers opportunities to maximise the growth of your pension fund over the mid to long term.
-However, as with all investments in equity markets, the returns can be volatile, especially in times of market stress, e.g. a recession.
-Amanah fund This fund aims for long-term capital growth through a diversified portfolio of securities, as defined by a relevant world index, which meets Islamic investment principles as interpreted by the Shariah Committee.
 Annuity focused fund This fund aims to invest in assets that reflect the investments underlying a typical non-inflation-linked pension annuity.
 There is no guarantee of full protection against changes to annuity prices, but investing in a similar way to annuity providers does offer some protection.
 This fund can only help to offset the risk arising from changes in investment conditions, not life expectancy.
 Cash fund This fund aims to provide capital protection with growth at short-term interest rates.
 It invests in short-term money markets such as bank deposits and Treasury Bills.
+Ethical global equity index fund This fund tracks the sterling total returns of the FTSE4Good Global Equity index (including reinvested income, less withholding tax) to within +/- 0.5% per year for two years in three.
+Grow fund This fund aims to capture the returns of equity markets through exposure to global equity markets.
+The allocation to the underlying stocks is weighted based on different risk factors to reduce concentration to any particular company or industry.
+The fund also has a higher allocation to companies with positive sustainability scores than the traditional index strategies.
+It offers opportunities to maximise the growth of your pension fund over the mid to long term.
+However, as with all investments in equity markets, the returns can be volatile, especially in times of market stress, e.g. a recession.